RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

 1. Wait five minutes for all the components to read the new password from the updated secret.
 If you proceed to the next step too soon, the account could get locked.

-1. Access the console of a pod running a Redis Enterprise cluster again.
+1. Access a pod running a Redis Enterprise cluster again.

     ```bash
     kubectl exec -it <rec-resource-name>-0 bash
     ```

- 1. From within the pod, remove the previous password to ensure only the new one applies.
+ 1. Remove the previous password to ensure only the new one applies.

     ```sh
     REC_USER="`cat /opt/redislabs/credentials/username`"; \